microsoft/MDE_Automation/Gather-MDEConfiguration/Documentation/Readme.md

 ### <a href="About Azure Monitor Data Structure.md">About Azure Monitor Data Structure</a>
 This section covers how the data is structured in Azure Monitor, as well as what data is stored.

+### <a href="Querying Results using KQL.md">Querying Results using KQL</a>
+This section provides some sample KQL queries that can be used to view results from Azure Monitor.